fohrloop/wakepy/docs/source/user-guide/modes.md

 The wakepy modes are implemented as context managers of type `wakepy.Mode`.
 When entering the context, the `wakepy.Mode` instance (`m`) is returned, which has following attributes:

 - `m.active`: True, if entering mode was successful.
 Can be [faked in CI](./tests-and-ci.md#wakepy_fake_success).
-- `m.result`: An ActivationResult instance which gives more detailed information about the activation process.
+- `m.activation_result`: An ActivationResult instance which gives more detailed information about the activation process.

 ````{tip}
 You may want to inform user about failure in activating a mode.
 For example: